MartincoitNetworks/SCIONWorkshop/README.md

 ### SCION AS Configuration

 Login into (via SSH) the host that you've self-assigned.
-Use the username and password/key provided on the Etherpad.
+Use the username and password/key provided on the Google Doc.

 Configure the host with the SCION AS you created above using scionlab-config.
 It will pull down the information about your AS and set it up on your host.